swfiua/gotu/docs/apersonalview.rst

 universe.

-Fast forward to 2017 when I discovered, Professor Colin Rourke had a book out, with the title *A new paradigm for the Universe*.
+Fast forward to 2017 when I discovered, Professor Colin Rourke had a written a book, with the title *A new paradigm for the Universe*.

-He was my tutor back in the day at Warwick.
+He was my tutor back in the day at Warwick University.
 He taught calculus with an approach he had developed for the Open University.
 He also lectured on curves and spaces, a subject that is essential to an understanding of the equations of space-time.

 It has taken me many years to fully appreciate the ideas in the book.
 In which time it has been updated and republished, as *The Geometry of